RahafJazar/SearchProject/README.md

-# SearchProject
+# JavaProject
-This is a repo of search on Palestine history
+This is a repo of  Java Project